LynXeEn/.NET-Magic-Moonlight-Cinema/README.md

-# Cinema Management System
+# Magic Moonlight Cinema

 ## Overview
-This Cinema Management System is a .NET Framework application designed to streamline the process of managing a cinema.
+This Magic Moonlight Cinema is a .NET Framework application designed to streamline the process of managing a cinema.
 It allows for user authentication and authorization, with specific roles allocated different levels of access and functionality.
 The system ensures that only logged-in users can create and purchase tickets.

 ## Features